 In the mid-90s, melatonin became available as an over-the-counter dietary supplement for people experiencing difficulty falling (not staying) asleep, and its use has steadily increased over the years — especially for kids.
 In March 2020, the technology firm SPINS found that sales of children’s melatonin supplements grew 87% over the prior year in retail stores.
 It’s now sold for children as gummies, chewables, capsules, liquids, tablets and even chocolate pieces.

 Is it OK to give melatonin to a child?

-However, it’s not necessarily the missing puzzle piece in why a child isn’t sleeping.
-“Having a regular bedtime routine and good sleep hygiene is critical in assisting children to sleep well,” Levinson notes.
+As Levinson said, it is OK to give melatonin to a child, but keep in mind, it’s not necessarily the missing puzzle piece in why a child isn’t sleeping.
+“Having a regular bedtime routine and good sleep hygiene is critical in assisting children to sleep well,” Levinson says.
 “Without it, melatonin may not be effective.”

 DeBlasio, who doesn’t recommend giving melatonin to a child under the age of 3, agrees that good sleep practices are the key to good sleep.
 “Good sleep hygiene — having a consistent bedtime and routine, not having tablets or a TV in the room, etc. — is the most important aspect in getting kids to sleep.
 Melatonin should never be used in place of these practices.”